Moffat: Famous and infamous visitors

 Robert Burns came for the waters and frequented the local bars.

-The infamous murderer William Hare may have stayed in the Black Bull Hotel during his escape to Ireland after turning King's evidence against William Burke in the Burke and Hare murders.
+The infamous murderer William Hare may have stayed in the Black Bull Hotel during his escape to Ireland, after turning King's evidence against William Burke in the Burke and Hare murders.

 John Loudon McAdam, Scottish engineer and road-builder, died in Moffat and is buried there.

 In 1935, the remains of the victims of the Lancaster murderer, Dr Buck Ruxton, were found in a stream near The Devil's Beef Tub.
 A landmark case in legal history, it was the first in which the murderer was successfully convicted using the type of highly sophisticated forensic techniques which are taken for granted in the 21st century.
 The bridge at the top is still used to this day - near the very top it is a switchback that is not quite wide enough for two vehicles to pass on.
 The area is colloquially known as "Ruxton's Dump".
 The bridge from which Ruxton threw the parcelled remains has been straightened and widened; Gardenholme Linn, the deep wooded defile into which the packages were thrown is on the east side of the road (A701).

 Samuel Wallace, a Victoria Cross recipient, died in the town.

 Tourism

 The town attracts many tourists all year round, both as visitors and as walkers in the surrounding hills.
 Notable buildings include the Annandale Arms Hotel and Restaurant which has been awarded several AA rosettes, Real and Local Food medals and four stars from Food Review Scotland.

 Shops include the Moffat Toffee Shop and The Edinburgh Woollen Mill, while its restaurants and cafes include The Bombay Cuisine, Claudio's, Arietes, The Rumblin' Tum, The Balmoral and the Buccleuch Arms Hotel and Restaurant.
 The Buccleuch has also been awarded Gold in Visitscotland's Green Tourism Business Scheme.

 Moffat also has a recreation park with a boating pond and a memorial to Air Chief Marshal Hugh Dowding.

 There is an official Camping and Caravanning Club campsite (for tents, caravans and motorhomes) that is open all year as of 13 March 2008.
 This is situated next to the Hammerlands Centre - a combination garden centre, gift shop, restaurant, fish farm and children's play area with farmyard animals.

 For walkers there is also the Gallow Hill.
 Moffat is also situated only a few miles from the Southern Upland Way where it passes through Beattock, and the Sir Walter Scott Way starts here.

-Northeast of Moffat is the Grey Mare's Tail waterfall.
-This hanging-valley waterfall is 60m tall and lies within a nature reserve.
+Northeast of Moffat is the Grey Mare's Tail waterfall, this hanging-valley waterfall is 60m tall and lies within a nature reserve.

 International Dark Sky Place

-Moffat was the first European town to receive International Dark Sky Place Certification, installing specialised street lighting to minimise light pollution, and switching them off for two weeks every January.
-Moffat has an observatory that can be used and booked by the public, either for their own telescopes or to use the installed scope.
+Moffat was designated as an International Dark Sky Community.
+It has an observatory that can be used and booked by the public, either for their own telescopes or to use the installed scope.